SrikanthCeela/Online-Store-Data-Analysis/README.md

-# Online-Store-Data-Analysis
+# Online-Store-Data-Analysis Interactive Report Project
-## Vrinda Online Store Data Analysis Report
+## Vrinda Online Store Data Analysis Interactive Report

 ### Objective
 Vrinda stores want to create an annual sales report for the year. so that, Vrinda can understand their customers and grow more sales in next next year